salesforcecli/plugin-devops-center/messages/project.deploy.pipeline.validate.md

 # summary

-Validate-only deploy changes from a branch to the pipeline stage’s org.
+Perform a validate-only deployment from a branch to the pipeline stage’s org.

 # description